Euribor Rates APIeuribor-rates.eu ↗

 curl -X GET 'https://api.parse.bot/scraper/94edea01-4eb5-4ede-bdcc-59edd607f40c/get_current_rate' \ -H 'X-API-Key: $PARSE_API_KEY'

-Extracts the current 6-month Euribor interest rate from the homepage.
-Returns the latest available rate with its date.
+Extracts the current 6-month Euribor interest rate.
+Returns the latest available rate with its publication date.
+The rate is updated each business day by the European Money Markets Institute.

 No input parameters required.